vijayalaxmi168/disaster-response-platform/README.md

 ```

 Confirm everything registered correctly at the Eureka dashboard: **http://localhost:8761**
-You should see all 7 apps (API-GATEWAY + 5 services... eureka-server itself doesn't register).
+You should see all 6 apps (API-GATEWAY + 5 services... eureka-server itself doesn't register).

-## 4. Run the frontend
+## 4. Run the Frontend

 ```bash
 cd frontend